CammiePone/Planning-Docs/Cammies-Combat-Tweaks.md

 ## Elytras
 - [ ] Increased hitbox (collision box remains the same) size while in use

+## Potions
+- [ ] Speed or Jump Boost increases air strafing speed, need to decide which

 ## Mending
 - [x] Can be turned into Unbreakable if the Player shift + right clicks a Tier 4 Beacon with the tool that has Mending on it